 Hey guys!
-I am beyond excited to share this project with you today!
-This little kids picnic table is my first truly functional DIY piece and I just love how it turned out…
+I am beyond excited to share my DIY children’s picnic table with you today!
+This project is my first truly functional piece of furniture and I just love how it turned out…

 so much so – I can’t. stop. making. them.
 Ha!

-I have taken pictures of every step of this build and hope that this visual tutorial will be of some help!
+I have taken pictures of every step of this DIY picnic table build and hope that this visual tutorial will be of some help!
 Believe me when I say… if I can build this, YOU can build this!

-Thank you so much to Ana White for the plans that inspired this table!
+Thank you so much to Ana White for the picnic table plans that inspired this table!
 You can find her exact plans and cut-list, here:

 Let’s get started!

 This post contains affiliate links.

 - 1 – 1×6, 8′ Long pine board